Georgia Traffic Ticket

 4. Pay any fines on time.

-5. If you had a major violation, it is strongly suggested you receive legal counsel from a lawyer that practices in the state where you received the violation.
+5. If you had a major violation (especially a "Super Speeder" ticket), it is strongly suggested you receive legal counsel from a lawyer that practices in the state where you received the violation.

-The State of Georgia has a Defensive Driving School / Traffic School program.
-It is a 6-hour DDS course.
+The State of Georgia has a Defensive Driver Improvement School program.
+It is to attend a 6-hour DDS (or greater) Level 2 course.
 Further, Georgia requires students to complete the course in a traditional classroom (Online classes are prohibited).

 Suggested Steps

-In order to attend a DDS Course in Florida for a Georgia Traffic Ticket (or other state), we suggest you follow these steps:
+In order to attend a Defensive Driver School Course in Florida for a Georgia Traffic Ticket (or other state), we suggest you follow these steps:

 1. Contact the county or local jurisdiction where you received the ticket.

-2. Ask if they will accept an NTSI Florida Traffic School class and Certificate in exchange for Adjudication Withheld verdict (No Points).
+2. Ask if they will accept an American Safety Institute Florida Traffic School class and Certificate in exchange for Adjudication Withheld verdict (No Points).
+(Make sure to include this acceptance verification statement and that you contacted the Clerk of the Courts in Georgia on your registration.

 3. Be sure to ask which Florida DDS course will satisfy their requirement.
-Some jurisdictions will accept the 4 Hour Basic; others will require the 8 Hour Intermediate Course.
+Georgia statutes require you to "complete a 6-Hour or Greater, In Person" Class.
+Most will require the 8 Hour DDS/Intermediate Course, but others may require the 8 Hour Aggressive Course.

-4. Be sure to finish your course on time.
+4. Complete your course on time.
 Nations will provide you a Completion Certificate at the end of your class including a signed original for Georgia and a copy for your records.